Structure formation during phase transitions in strongly interacting matter: Fermion blurring and hot Bose condensation

 \subsubsection{Density of fermion-antifermion pairs}

-Continue to study the case of the strong interaction, $g \gsim 1$, and assume $ m_{\rm b}^* (T)\lsim T\ll 5m_{\rm f}\beta_1^{3/4}/g $.
+Let us continue to study the case of the strong interaction, $g \gsim 1$, and assume $ m_{\rm b}^* (T)\lsim T\ll 5m_{\rm f}\beta_1^{3/4}/g $, see \cite{Voskresensky:2004ux,Voskresensky:2008ur}.
 Then we can easily check that, on the one hand, conditions of the STL approximation are fulfilled and, on the other hand, fermions can be still treated as non-relativistic particles.